Roll-formed Racks

 When it comes to selective pallet racking types, one of the significant differentiators is material.
 In most cases, you’ll need to choose between roll-formed and structural steel racking systems.

-Manufacturers construct roll-formed pallet racks using heavy-duty sheet metal.
-The most popular type of roll-formed racking is teardrop-style racking.
-This highly versatile style of pallet racking is quick to assemble and sourcing additional components and parts is fairly painless.
+Manufacturers construct these storage systems using heavy-duty sheet metal.
+The most common pallet racking system that uses roll-formed steel is teardrop-style selective pallet racking.
+This highly versatile style of pallet racking is quick to assemble, and sourcing additional components and parts is fairly painless.

-All roll-formed racks use a unique key and plug system of assembly.
+A roll-formed pallet racking system uses a unique key and plug system of assembly.
 While no bolts are required for assembly, most roll-formed styles will utilize beam clips for extra safety.
-Regardless of assembly methods, roll-formed selective racking has a reputation for easy assembly.
+Regardless of assembly methods, roll-formed selective pallet racks have a reputation for easy assembly.

 Advantages and Drawbacks of Selective Roll-Formed Pallet Racking